AlexsLemonade/scpca-downstream-analyses/optional-goi-analysis/README.md

 The execution file with the genes of interest Snakemake workflow is named `goi.snakefile` and can be found in the root directory.
 To tell snakemake to run the specific genes of interest workflow be sure to use the `--snakefile` or `-s` option followed by the name of the snakefile, `goi.snakefile`.
-The below code is an example of running the genes of interest workflow.
+After navigating to within the root directory of the `scpca-downstream-analyses` repository, the below example command can be used to run the genes of interest workflow:

 ```
 snakemake --snakefile goi.snakefile \